CharlyMartin/portfolio/src/data/projects/mayoneese.md

 Twice a week for about six months, I sent an email highlighting one piece of music I loved with a link to a music streaming platform.
 I would briefly explain how I felt listening to this track and why I cared to share it.
 At its peak, Mayoneese had 200+ subscribers and above 50% email open rates, on average.

+The promise behind Mayoneese was to deliver music that "makes you come alive."
+I focused on curating upbeat, happy, funky music to make people smile and dance.
+I tried to recreate the exquisite feeling of listening to a great track for the first time for my audience, a feeling I was chasing daily.

-I eventually had to pause it for lack of time.
+I eventually had to pause the project for lack of time.
 The landing page is still live, though it is a bit buggy now.
 I let the domain name expire, so it's only accessible on Netlify's generic domain now, for posterity.

 ## Contribution